jineshfrancs/rn-smart-permissions/README.md

 # rn-smart-permissions
-Permissions library for  React Native ( Android and iOS)
+Permissions Library for  React Native ( Android and iOS)